blixttech/zero-firmware/docs/coap_api_spec.md

 - This endpoint forms the reply content using Protobuf, that shall be decoded.

 #### Use:
 This endpoint provides the version specifications of the device.
+Such as hardware and software versions.

 #### Request: